Vegetables like tomatoes, eggplants, or bell peppers belong to the nightshade family and are staples in many people's diets.

 They are beneficial for heart health and cancer prevention.

-However, some people exhibit adverse effects after consuming nightshades.
+However, some people exhibit adverse effects after eating nightshades.

-This condition is called nightshade allergy.
-It is also known as nightshade intolerance or nightshade sensitivity.
+This condition is called nightshade allergy, intolerance, or sensitivity.

 Nightshades possess certain chemical compounds that may be harmful to some people.